AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-b2b.md

 ![The Add relationship dialog with the Relationship Name fields highlighted.](../images/tutorials/relationship-b2b/relationship-name.png)

 The canvas reappears, with the relationship field now marked with the friendly name you provided earlier.
-The relationship name is also listed under the left rail for easy reference.
+The relationship name is also listed on the left rail for easy reference.

 ![The Schema Editor with the new relationship name applied.](../images/tutorials/relationship-b2b/relationship-applied.png)